vindarel/cl-ansi-term/README.md

 output.
 Define styles, give them names, specify foreground colors, background colors, and effects for every style.

-`cl-ansi-term` provides hooks to fully control the library.
+`cl-ansi-term` provides hooks to give more control over the library.

 `cl-ansi-term` is able to detect whether output goes to a terminal or to a file.
 If the latter case takes place, no escape sequences will get into the